pyocd/pyOCD/README.md

 pyOCD
 =====
-pyOCD is an Open Source python library or programming and debugging ARM Cortex-M microcontrollers using CMSIS-DAP.
+pyOCD is an Open Source python 2.7 based library for programming and debugging ARM Cortex-M microcontrollers using CMSIS-DAP.
+Linux, OSX and Windows are supported.

 You can use the following interfaces: